supertokens/supertokens-core/README.md

      treated as the same user).

 ### Documentation
-The docs can be seen [on our website](https://supertokens.io/docs/community/getting-started/installation) along with an [implementation video](https://www.youtube.com/watch?v=kbC-QzxeZ4s&feature=emb_logo).
+The docs can be seen [on our website](https://supertokens.io/docs/emailpassword/introduction).

 There is more information about SuperTokens on the [GitHub wiki section](https://github.com/supertokens/supertokens-core/wiki).